semrush/intergalactic/CONTRIBUTING.md

 ### Getting Started

 1. Clone the repository by running: `git clone git@github.com:semrush/intergalactic.git && cd intergalactic`.
 2. Install project dependencies using: `pnpm install`.

+   2.1 If you have and error with `libpng` like `make sure that libpng is installed` - you need to install it manually.
+On Mac OS the simplest way is to use homebrew: `brew install libpng pkg-config`.

 3. Build components with: `pnpm build`.

 ### Submitting Changes